-Some of the nursing or care home claims that can be made for negligence on behalf of people in these circumstances are:
+Some of the nursing or care home negligence claims that can be made for and on behalf of people in these circumstances are:

 Assaults and unnecessary restraint